 Acceptability of Performance Review as a useful tool

 |Performance Pay Decisions||The ability of management to objectively and accurately measure performance

 Link pay to performance

-Always remember that with the changing times and market standards, the system of performance management in an organization should also be continuously tracked and modified to meet the ever-changing employee needs.
+Always remember that with the changing times and market standards, an organization’s performance management system should also be continuously tracked and modified.
+This will help meet the ever-changing employee needs.

 At this stage, you have evaluated the actual capabilities of your performance management system, compared it to the benchmarks you had set, and found the discrepancies or shortcomings that you need to work on.